 DIRECTIONS FOR USE:

-Lacewing larvae are ready for use upon arrival.
-To release, simply sprinkle the contents of the container over the pest infested area.
-Release 1,000 larvae per 1,000 square feet.
+Shipped and ready for use upon arrival.
+To release, simply sprinkle the contents of the container over the pest infested garden area.
+Release 1,000 per 1,000 square feet.
 A second release 2 weeks later, may be necessary.
 If it is not convenient to make an immediate release, you can refrigerate the closed container but not for more than 24 hours.
 DO NOT FREEZE.

 Shipped Free (Federal Express)